learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 1. Sort the data
 2. Check if the data has even or odd number of data points
-3. Calculate the median of the sorted data, now that you know if the data is even or odd.
+3. Calculate the median of the sorted data now that you know if the data is even or odd.

 (Hint: Recall that you can use modulo operator `%` in python to check if a value is even or odd -- odd numbers `% 2` will equal `1`, while even numbers `% 2` will equal `0`!)